-While it’s an integral part of doing a competitive sport, it is not received by everyone in the same way.
-Some people see it as a positive learning experience and brush it off right away, and others see it as one of the most difficult things about fighting.
+While it’s an integral part of any competitive sport, it’s not received by everyone in the same way.
+Some see it as a positive learning experience and brush it off right away, and others see it as one of the most difficult things about fighting.
 In the trailer for Warriors of the Mongkon, a voice can be heard saying ‘losing a fight is probably the hardest thing you’re gonna go through‘.
-It’s difficult to argue with that, but personally, I have never considered a loss to be a big deal, and certainly not a tragedy.
+It’s difficult to argue with that, but personally, I’ve never considered a loss to be a big deal, and certainly not a tragedy.
 That might be because I didn’t originally plan to become a fighter, so the very fact that I am fighting at all still surprises me sometimes.
-It could also be because I am not unaccustomed to loss.
-I lost my second fight, so experienced it very early in my career, which may have prevented me from developing an ego and forced me to adapt to it very quickly.
+It could also be because I’m not unaccustomed to loss.
+I lost my second fight, and experiencing that feeling very early in my career may have prevented me from developing an ego.
 Then, it could just be down to my personality.
-It might sound silly to say this as a Muay Thai fighter, but I have never been a hugely competitive person.
+It might sound silly to say this as a Muay Thai fighter, but I’ve never been a competitive person.

-There have been other losses since that one, some which have been easier to deal with than others.
-After each one, I have always reminded myself that they make me a better fighter in the long run, and contribute to my ultimate success.
+There have been other losses since that one, and some have been easier to deal with than others.
+After each one, I’ve always reminded myself that they make me a better fighter in the long run, and contribute to my ultimate success.
 Even after my last loss, which lead to me being told to give up fighting altogether, I didn’t lose my focus.
 It would be unrealistic to expect to win every single fight, and I don’t.

 Refusing to Accept the Result

-When David Haye lost by unanimous decision against Vladimir Kitschko in a distinctively underwhelming heavyweight title match in 2011, he immediately blamed his disappointing performance on a broken little toe on his right foot.
-Although I can imagine that it certainly did effect his ability to perform, and as he put it, his ability to push off on his right leg, it only made him look like a sore loser.
+When David Haye lost by unanimous decision against Vladimir Klitschko in a distinctively underwhelming heavyweight title match in 2011, he immediately blamed his disappointing performance on a broken little toe on his right foot.
+Although I can imagine that it certainly did affect his ability to perform, and as he put it, his ability to push off on his right leg, it only made him look like a sore loser.
 See below for the video of his post-fight interview, where he immediately whipped off his shoe to display his injury and explain why it stopped him from winning the fight.

-It’s definitely understandable, but I remember being disappointed by how quick he was to blame his injury, as if that was the only reason why he lost.
+It’s definitely understandable, but I remember being disappointed by how quick Haye was to blame his injury, as if that was the only reason why he lost.
 Some fighters immediately justify their losses with excuses such as ‘I wasn’t ready/hadn’t trained enough‘ or ‘my opponent was too heavy/experienced‘.
 In many cases, these may be significant factors and sometimes, even valid reasons.
 It’s not that I don’t think fighters should voice these things at all, just that they should remain courteous in doing so.
 Although, some excuses are just too outrageous to permit.
 Some fantastic examples that I’ve heard include ‘we had smaller gloves and my opponent had boxing experience‘, implying that the opponent was intentionally given some kind of advantage, and ‘I think my opponent was on steroids‘.
-It is impossible for a fighter, or any athlete, to constantly be on top form and one can’t be expected for perform at their best every time.
+It’s impossible for a fighter, or any athlete, to constantly be on top form and one can’t be expected to perform at their best every time.
 It would be much more amicable to admit that than to look to others for ways to explain a loss.

 Criticising the Rules/Scoring/Judging